Santa Cruz County Beaches

 Davenport Landing Beach: Whether you're looking for a romantic trip away or a perfect surfing spot, Davenport Landing Beach can fulfill what ever your interests!
 This beach is one of a kind with its very own bench swing, surrounded by green grass and views of the water, it makes for a very romantic spot.
 Local surfers often venture to Davenport Landing Beach to catch some waves off the north end.
 If you're planning on visiting for more than a day, there are nearby vacation rentals overlooking the water.
 Dogs are certainly welcomed at this beach, on leash of course.

 For more information about Davenport Landing Beach, please click here.

 Bonny Doon Beach: This beach is definitely one of the more unique beaches in the county.
 Bonny Doon Beach is a peaceful, clean and secluded beach with a clothing optional area.
 Since it is located at the base of a cliff, the weather is often very nice with the cliff blocking the wind.
 Swimming here can be dangerous because of the rip currents, so be careful when getting into the water.
-All in all, if you're looking for a warm, secluded beach to spend the way, Bonny Doon is definitely the spot for you!
+If you're looking for a warm, secluded beach to spend the day, Bonny Doon is definitely the spot for you!

 For information regarding nearby restaurants, hotels and much more, please click here.

 Waddell Beach: Known around the county as simply Waddell Creek, this beach is known for being the best spot for windsurfing and kite surfing.
 Surfing is also pretty popular here; several surfing competitions have been held at Waddell Creek.
 The main section of the beach is part of the Big Basin Redwoods State Park which has nature trails and exhibits.
 Nearby is also the Theodoor J. Hoover Natural Preserve where you can go bird watching.